yasindevops/Project105-SQL-w-Flask/README.md

 -Initial DB name        : clarusway

 ```
-- Create `app-with-mysql.py` the  same folder near the `app-with-sqlite.py`
+- Create `app-with-mysql.py` the  same folder near the `app-with-sqlite.py`.

-- Configure the same application according to RDS MYSQL database rather than SQLite
+- Configure the same application according to RDS MYSQL database rather than SQLite.

 - Check the documentation for environment variable: